 To All Hibernians:

 The month of May is traditionally a month dedicated to Mary.
 This year May falls within the Easter season, the liturgical color being white, except on Pentecost Sunday, when it is red.
-The Ascension of the Lord, a solemnity and holy day of obligation, falls this year on May 21.
+The Ascension of the Lord, a solemnity and holy day of obligation, falls this year on May 13.
 Many dioceses of the United States transfer the Ascension to the following Sunday.
 The Monday following Pentecost Sunday is a memorial of Mary, the Mother of the Church, added to the calendar by Pope Francis in 2018.
 Though this is a new memorial, actual devotion to Mary as Mother of the Church is thought to date back at least to St. Ambrose in the fourth century.

 MAJOR SAINTS AND FEAST DAYS OF MAY